unaidedelf8777/faster-outlines/README.md

 - This project builds upon the excellent work of the Outlines library.

 ## Copyright
-This work is licensed under Apache 2.0,
+This work is licensed under Apache 2.0

-All rights reserved

 ***Citations***: